Treat suicidal thoughts and behaviors using evidence-based treatments.

 Inpatient hospitalization is generally the most restrictive and costly option for addressing suicide risk.
 While hospitalization may reduce the risk for suicide while an individual is in care, most inpatient services generally do not include empirically supported suicide-focused care.5 Research suggests that individuals may be at higher risk immediately following discharge from inpatient care.6 7 Potential reasons for this are complex and varied.
 Some experts who study suicide have questioned whether aspects of the experience of hospitalization itself may be harmful and increase post-discharge suicide risk.8

 Hospitalizations can represent the loss of autonomy for some individuals which can sometimes exacerbate suicidal thoughts and behaviors.
 Unless the individual is in imminent danger, the decision to seek inpatient care should be collaborative.

 Facilitating Less Restrictive Care

-Two additional care strategies – mobile crisis care and telemental health—can be helpful supplements at any stage of a stepped-care plan.
-These strategies may help to maintain a person at risk for suicide in outpatient treatment, thus potentially reducing the need for hospitalization.
-They also are useful in supporting transitions in care.
+Two additional strategies – mobile crisis care and telehealth – can augment any stage of a stepped-care plan.
+These strategies may help to maintain a person at risk for suicide in outpatient treatment, thus reducing the need for hospitalization.

 Mobile Crisis Teams